-Liberally season underside of chicken thighs with choice of seasonings.
+Liberally season top and underside of chicken thighs with choice of seasonings.

-Massage in the butter.
+Massage the butter into rice mixture.
 Sprinkle with a bit of salt and pepper.

 Place chicken thighs on top of rice mixture.
 Coat each thigh with 1 tablespoon mustard.
 Sprinkle with a bit of olive oil.
 Season with salt and pepper.